thycotic/rabbitmq-helper/docs/usecases/loadbalancing.md

-# Load-balancing
+# Load-Balancing

-The helper does not provide any assistance with TCP load balancing RabbitMq.
-That is also out of the scope for RabbitMq itself.
+The Helper does not provide any assistance with TCP load balancing RabbitMQ.
+That is also out of the scope for RabbitMQ itself.
 You are can use any load-balancer you have access to.

 > Possible load-balancers include but not limited to: F5, NetScaler, HAProxy.